 - Holiday Gift Wrapping – Offering gift-wrapping services outside a large department or big box store during the holiday season is a great way to raise funds for Scouts.

 - Collecting Recyclables – Many recyclable items (aluminum cans, plastic bottles, cell phones, shoes, batteries) can be sent to recycling organizations for cash.
 This unique fundraising idea also teaches scouts about protecting the environment.

 - Literacy Programs – Read-a-thon and reading challenges can be hosted by Scouts.
 Through groups like the YMCA, Boys and Girls Club, and the local library, scouts can help other children learn to read and find sponsors for their time.

-Now that you have some great scout fundraising ideas, it’s time to fundraise.
+Now that you have some excellent scout fundraising ideas, it’s time to fundraise.
 Just remember to make sure your fundraiser fits your troop’s age and skill set.

 DoJiggy’s Fundraising Websites Make Hosting Your Scout Fundraising Campaigns Easy